 John Mozeliak

 When the St. Louis Cardinals named John Mozeliak the 12th general manager in franchise history on October 31, 2007, the 38-year-old made two things clear: first, that everything he did would be about helping the Cardinals win.
-Secondly, that he planned to be aggressive in free agency and the trade market to make that happen.
+Secondly, he planned to be aggressive in free agency and the trade market to make that happen.

 “I want (the fans) to know we are committed to winning – and creating a successful environment that will allow us to compete,” Mozeliak said.
 “Everyone knows the landscape’s changing at the major-league level, and we have to adapt.
 As we move forward, we are prepared to do so.”[1]